petrvanblokland/DesignDesignSpace/Program2018.md

 ## Program 2018
 ### What is it?
 *Design Design Space* is an online coaching environment to develop your design skills.
 Query your questions and improve your sketching.
-Acquire new techniques and research your way of presentating.
+Acquire new techniques and research your way of presenting.
 In short, a space where you can design your design process.

 What kind of challenges do you experience in your daily work as a designer?